 - 1. Java 1.5 or greater.
-Some places you can get it are from Sun, IBM, or BEA.
-Running java -version at the command line should indicate a version number starting with 1.5. - 2.
+Some places you can get it are from Sun, IBM, or BEA. - 2.
 A Solr release. - 3.
-FireFox or Mozilla is the preferred browser to view the admin pages, as the current stylesheet doesn't look good on Internet Explorer.
+On Win32, cygwin, for shell support.
+(If you plan to use Subversion on Win32, be sure to select the subversion package when you install, in the "Devel" category.)
+This tutorial will assume that "sh" is in your PATH, and that you have "curl" installed from the "Web" category. - 4.
+FireFox or Mozilla is the preferred browser to view the admin pages... the current stylesheet doesn't currently look good on IE.